-This character will don lampshades (no, not that kind), dance on tables, swing from the chandelier and generally party harder and wilder than anybody else.
-Sometimes this is done to signify just how awesome a party is, other times it can be to show that the character is immature or is acting inappropriately — say, by drinking excessively at a fancy, upper class tuxedo party and hitting on the mayor's daughter.
+This character will don lampshades (no, not that kind), dance on tables, swing from the chandelier, and generally party harder and wilder than anybody else.
+Sometimes this is done to signify just how awesome a party is, other times it can be to show that the character is immature or is acting inappropriately — say, by drinking excessively at a fancy, upper-class tuxedo party and hitting on the mayor's daughter.

-Sometimes there's an episode where this character shows up, and the other characters have "grown up", while this character hasn't, in which case they may be introduced as someone's Old Friend
+Sometimes there's an episode where this character shows up, and the other characters have "grown up", while this character hasn't, in which case they may be introduced as someone's Old Friend.

 Contrast with Lampshade Wearing, which is just someone killing the party.

 Unfortunately, despite our best intentions, trying to be this in Real Life generally backfires and ends in either humiliation or disdain from peers (or both).

 - Damon Knight's short story "The Handler" is about an enormous charismatic man who is the Life Of A Party, but is also a puppet controlled by the despised pathetic little man crammed inside his chest.

 - Lord Peter Wimsey in the novel Murder Must Advertise infiltrates the Bright Young Things' parties in an attention-grabbing harlequin costume.

 - 30 Rock: Jack grudgingly accompanies Liz to her high school reunion, where he's mistaken for the class popular guy — he doesn't correct the crowd, and enjoys his star status.